NYPD veteran convicted of assaulting officer in Capitol riot

 Rathbun reported a hand injury from a separate encounter with a rioter inside the Capitol.
 He didn’t report any injuries caused by Webster, but jurors saw photos of leg bruises that Rathbun attributed to his confrontation with the retired officer.

-A Metropolitan Police Department detective who investigated the incident said Rathbun didn’t recall his encounter with Webster several days after the riot.
+A Metropolitan Police Department detective who investigated said Rathbun didn’t recall his encounter with Webster several days after the riot.
 Rathbun said seeing the body camera video refreshed his memory.

-Webster faced six counts: assaulting, resisting or impeding an officer using a dangerous weapon; civil disorder; entering and remaining in restricted grounds with a dangerous weapon; disorderly and disruptive conduct in restricted grounds with a dangerous weapon; engaging in physical violence in restricted grounds with a dangerous weapon; and engaging in an act of physical violence on Capitol grounds.
+Webster faced counts of assaulting, resisting or impeding an officer using a dangerous weapon; civil disorder; entering and remaining in restricted grounds with a dangerous weapon; disorderly and disruptive conduct in restricted grounds with a dangerous weapon; engaging in physical violence in restricted grounds with a dangerous weapon; and engaging in an act of physical violence on Capitol grounds.

 Webster retired from the NYPD in 2011 after 20 years of service, which included a stint on then-Mayor Michael Bloomberg’s private security detail.
 He served in the U.S. Marine Corps from 1985 to 1989 before joining the NYPD in 1991.

 More than 780 people have been charged with riot-related federal crimes.
-The Justice Department says over 245 of them have been charged with assaulting or impeding law enforcement.
+The Justice Department says more than 245 of them have been charged with assaulting or impeding law enforcement.
 More than 100 officers were injured.

 Two other defendants testified at their trials.
 Dustin Byron Thompson, an Ohio man who was convicted by a jury of obstructing Congress from certifying Joe Biden’s presidential victory, said he was following orders from then-President Donald Trump.
 A judge hearing testimony without a jury acquitted Matthew Martin, a New Mexico man who said outnumbered police officers allowed him and others to enter the Capitol through the Rotunda doors.